sveri/closp/resources/leiningen/new/closp/README.md

 ## Production

 There is a leiningen task defined in the _project.clj_ to generate an uberjar.
 Just execute `lein uberjar`.
+By default this will include your closp.edn config file in the build from resources folder.
+You should at least change the :env entry to :prod or something else than :dev.
+There are several ways to setup a more separated dev / staging / prod environment.
+Please lookup nomad for that.

 ## Minor features.